ModelEarth/community/README.md

 Sample of embedded [Choropleth Map for Entire Automotive Industry](https://model.earth/localsite/info/#show=vehicles&indicators=VADD&naics=326199,336390,325211,326112,336412,333111,336211,336340,336370,336413,336320,335911,336360,331110,335912,331221,336111,336330&count=20)

-1. Finalize csv output for counties by state using [BLS data from EPA Flowsa](/localsite/info/data/).
+1. Finalize csv output for counties by state using [BLS data from EPA Flowsa](/localsite/info/data/) - scroll down in page.
 Merge columns and save in state folders.

 1. Document setting up a public website using the Machine Learning Websocket in the first project sample below.